henne90gen/trajectory-vis/README.md

 # Trajectory Visualization

 The visualization of particle trajectories is an important tool for analyzing particle movements and finding movement patterns.
 The trajectory of a particle describes its path covered over time.
 This project is based on my diploma thesis on *Visualization of trajectories of ellipsoid-shaped particles* (see [project](https://franzi.pages.square-src.de/ellipsoid-trajectory-vis/))).
-It is written as a plugin for the [CGV framework](https://github.com/sgumhold/cgv) (for CMake support the [cgv fork](https://github.com/f3anaro/cgv) is used).
+It is written as a plugin for the [CGV framework](https://github.com/sgumhold/cgv).

 ## Compilation